 The District Curriculum Council should handle complaints regarding the reconsideration of Instructional and Library Materials according to the following procedures.
-When there is a complaint about library materials the District Library Media Specialist should be notified.
+When there is a complaint about library materials the District Library Media Specialist should be notified. (see Appendix B: Challenged Materials Flowchart).

-- Individuals (Complainant) requesting reconsideration of Instructional and Library Materials must complete the Request for Reconsideration or Review of Instructional Materials and submit the completed and signed form to the Supervisor of Instructional Resources. - Within 3 working days of receiving the complaint, the Supervisor of Instructional Resources will advise the Chief Academic Officer and the District Library Media Specialist of the request.
-The Supervisor of Instructional Resources will then notify the District Curriculum Council of the challenge. - The District Curriculum Council shall be comprised of rotating teams with each team consisting of no fewer than 3 persons.
-Each team shall incorporate any combination of the following: the Chief Academic Officer, the Supervisor of Instructional Resources, the District Library Media Specialist, a school-based Library Media Specialist, a curriculum specialist, a principal, and when possible, at least one lay member appointed by the Superintendent or the Superintendent's Designee. - Each District Curriculum Council team will invite the appropriate curriculum division director as an ex-officio member to its meetings when reconsideration of non-adopted instructional materials is being placed on the agenda.
+- Individuals (Complainant) requesting reconsideration of Instructional and Library Materials must complete the Request for Reconsideration or Review of Instructional Materials and submit the completed and signed form to the Supervisor of Instructional Resources. (see Appendix C: Request for Reconsideration or Review of Instructional Materials) - Within 3 working days of receiving the complaint, the Supervisor of Instructional Resources will advise the Chief Academic Officer and the District Library Media Specialist of the request.
+The Supervisor of Instructional Resources will then notify the District Curriculum Council of the challenge. - The District Curriculum Council shall be comprised of rotating teams with each team consisting of no fewer than 5 persons.
+Each team shall incorporate any combination of the following: the Chief Academic Officer, the Supervisor of Instructional Resources, the District Library Media Specialist, a school-based Library Media Specialist (mandatory), a curriculum specialist, a principal, and a parent of a student (mandatory) appointed by the Superintendent or the Superintendent's Designee. - Each District Curriculum Council team will invite the appropriate curriculum division director as an ex-officio member to its meetings when reconsideration of non-adopted instructional materials is being placed on the agenda.
 If the decision results in a tie vote, the Superintendent may cast the deciding vote.
-Additional District Curriculum Council teams may be added at the Superintendent's discretion. - In order to participate in the District Curriculum Council, all members must complete a training in the method for analyzing and reviewing instructional and library materials. - The District Curriculum Council will meet within a reasonable amount of time and give their decision to the Superintendent. - The challenge to any material reviewed by the District Curriculum Council applies to all schools. - During the pendency of a challenge under this procedure, the Instructional and Library Material, which is the subject of the petition, will not be accessible by the students. - Instructional and Library Material as used in this document refers to books, other than textbooks adopted by the district or the state utilized for classroom instruction or in the school library, digital media including but not limited to videos, DVDs, periodicals, computer software, or other electronic media. - The Complainant will have 5 minutes to present information to support their complaint during the District Curriculum Council meeting; however, they may not preside over or vote regarding their challenge.
-During the meeting, no new additional materials may be introduced to the Council; a separate reconsideration form must be submitted by the Complainant.
+Additional District Curriculum Council teams may be added at the Superintendent's discretion. - In order to participate in the District Curriculum Council, all members must complete a training in the method for analyzing and reviewing instructional and library materials. - The District Curriculum Council will meet within a reasonable amount of time and give their decision to the Superintendent. - The challenge to any material reviewed by the District Curriculum Council applies to all schools. - During the pendency of a challenge under this procedure, the Instructional and Library Material, which is the subject of the petition, will not be accessible by the students. - Instructional and Library Material as used in this document refers to books, other than textbooks adopted by the district or the state utilized for classroom instruction or in the school library, digital media including but not limited to videos, DVDs, periodicals, computer software, or other electronic media. - The Complainant will have a minimum of 5 minutes to present information to support their complaint during the District Curriculum Council meeting; however, they may not preside over or vote regarding their challenge.

-- All District Curriculum Council meetings are led by a Meeting Facilitator (Supervisor of Instructional Resources or the District Library Media Specialist).
+- During the meeting, no new additional materials may be introduced to the Council; a separate reconsideration form must be submitted by the Complainant. - All District Curriculum Council meetings are led by a Meeting Facilitator (Supervisor of Instructional Resources or the District Library Media Specialist).
 The Meeting Facilitator is an impartial and non-voting member of the Council.
 They follow the agenda and maintain order during the meeting. - All District Curriculum Council meetings will use the following agenda to conduct material review meetings:

-ltem Approximate Time Welcome and Introductions 2 Minutes Purpose and Review of Request for Reconsideration 2 Minutes Complainant Opportunity to Address Committee 5 Minutes Review Rules as Necessary: S.B.
-Policy (4.44; 4.45)/State Statute/ 10 Minutes ALA Library Bill of Rights Review of Contested Materials (Book and Expert Reviews) 15 Minutes Explanation and Completion of Forms for Materials Under Review 15-20 Minutes Explanation of Possible Outcomes 2 Minutes Committee Discussion and Decision 10-15 Minutes Next Steps/Adjournment 5 Minutes
+Item Approximate Time Welcome and Introductions 2 Minutes Purpose and Review of Request for Reconsideration 2 Minutes Complainant Opportunity to Address Committee 5 Minutes Review Rules as Necessary: S.B.
+Policy (4.44; 4.45)/State Statute/ ALA Library Bill of Rights 10 Minutes Review of Contested Materials (Book and Expert Reviews) 15 Minutes Explanation and Completion of Forms for Materials Under Review 15-20 Minutes Explanation of Possible Outcomes 2 Minutes Committee Discussion and Decision 10-15 Minutes Next Steps/Adjournment 5 Minutes